Queen Sonja Singing Competition: Prizes

 In addition, prize-winners receive engagements with Norwegian orchestras and opera companies.

 Contributors

 The Queen Sonja Singing Competition’s main contributors are the Norwegian Ministry of Culture and the City of Oslo.
 The competition also receives private funding from Canica AS, Formue, Lucy Høegh Foundation, Sat Sapienti, Anders Sveaas’ Almennyttige Fond and Lindemans Legat.

 Collaborating Opera Academies

-The Queen Sonja Singing Competition collaborates with leading opera academies in Europe and the US.
+The Queen Sonja Singing Competition collaborates with opera academies in Europe and the US.
 The collaborating academies nominate up to two of their best singers to the competition.
 These singers are admitted directly to the preliminary rounds of the competition in Oslo and do not have to go through the regular application procedure.